denisshragin/cookiecutter_template/README.md

- # A cookicutter template for the python projects
+ # A cookiecutter template for the python projects